Neotys-Labs/Script-Converter/README.md

 * logic (conditions and loops)
 * custom C code
 * actions other than in C language (.java, .vba...)

+## Logs

+During the LoadRunner Scripts conversion, the tool created two log files in the NeoLoad project folder:
+* **migration_logs/migration.log**: This file contains the migration results.
+It contains for example the information of all element either partially supported or not supported.
+* **migration_logs/debug.log**: This file contains the debug results.
+It contains for example the stacktrace of any error encountered.

 ## Feedbacks and bugs
 Open [an issue](https://github.com/Neotys-Labs/Script-Converter/issues) or contact [Neotys support](https://www.neotys.com/support/contact.html).